Thumbsucker (film): Casting

-Lou Taylor Pucci was cast in the lead role of Justin after director Mills auditioned around 150 teenaged actors.
-Swinton was cast as his mother, Audrey, after meeting director Mills eighteen months prior to the production: "I met Mike 18 months ago.
+Lou Taylor Pucci was cast in the lead role of Justin after director Mills auditioned around 150 teenage actors.
+Swinton was cast as his mother, Audrey, after meeting director Mills eighteen months before the production: "I met Mike 18 months ago.
 We started a conversation, and it kept going."
 D'Onofrio was cast as Justin's father, Mike, after being impressed by the script, as he felt it "was a tough story to tell."
-Reeves was cast in the supporting role of Perry Lyman, and completed his work in the film over a four-day period.
+Reeves was cast in the supporting role of Perry Lyman, and completed his work in the film over four days.
 Initially, Matthew McConaughey was attached to star as Justin's debate team coach, Mr. Geary, but was replaced by Vince Vaughn due to a scheduling conflict.

 Filming

 The film is set in the fictional town of Beaverwood, Oregon, while the source novel had originally been set in Minnesota.
 Initially, the producers had planned to shoot the film in Vancouver, British Columbia, but the production was incentivized to shoot in Oregon after Governor Ted Kulongoski promised a rebate matching the filming costs of Canada.
 Mean Creek (2004), another independent film, was shot in the area at the same time, taking advantage of this rebate.

 Filming took place in the summer of 2003 in the Portland metropolitan area, beginning in June and completing in late August.
-Locations included Portland, Tualatin, and Beaverton, Sherwood, Vernonia, and Tigard.
+Locations included Portland, Tualatin, Beaverton, Sherwood, Vernonia, and Tigard.
 The school sequences were shot at Tualatin High School in Tualatin.
-During filming, Swinton had her twin sons on set with her, and spent time in-between filming at Trillium Lake, and Pucci celebrated his 18th birthday during filming.
-The final scene in which Justin runs through the New York University campus was shot in New York City, and the only scene not shot in Oregon.
+During filming, Swinton had her twin sons on set with her, and spent time in between filming at Trillium Lake, and Pucci celebrated his 18th birthday during filming.
+The final scene in which Justin runs through the New York University campus was shot in New York City, and is the only scene not shot in Oregon.